 RSS Post Importer

-The RSS Post Importer plugin lets you curate, import, syndicate, merge and display full text feeds (RSS, Atom, etc.) on your WordPress site.
+RSS Post Importer allows you to import, curate, syndicate, merge and display full-text feeds on your WordPress website or blog.

-RSS Post Importer fetches an RSS feed and publishes the full content of each item in your feed as a standalone post.
+RSS Post Importer will fetch an RSS feed and publish the full article content of each feed item as a standalone post.

 For more details, go here: